 Using the following format, submit the form with your proposal identifying the training occupations that will be targeted and the minimum entry-level wage for each occupation.
 Positions targeted should be demand occupations in the local area.
-For each occupation provide evidence that the position is a growth/demand occupations and the minimum entry-level wage.
+For each occupation provide evidence that the position is a growth/demand occupation and the minimum entry-level wage.

-ONET-SOC Code Occupational Title Entry Level Wage
+Occupational Title Entry Level Wage ONET-SOC Code